LHS 288

 LHS 288 (Luyten 143-23) is a red dwarf star in the constellation Carina.
-At a distance of 15.759 light-years, it is among the nearest stars, and is the closest in the constellation.
-Despite its distance, the star is far too faint to be seen with the unaided eye, with an apparent magnitude of 13.92.
+At a distance of 15.759 light-years (4.831 parsecs), it is among the nearest stars, and is the closest in the constellation.
+Despite its closeness, the star is far too faint to be seen with the unaided eye, with an apparent magnitude of 13.92.

 The spectrum of this star matches a spectral class of M5V, similar to the class of Proxima Centauri.
 This star has an estimated 0.109 times the Sun's mass, 0.126 times the Sun's radius, and just 1.15% of the solar luminosity.
 At an effective temperature of 2760±150 K, it radiates a reddish hue.

 A 2007 study suggested that LHS 288 may harbour a planet with a mass of 2.4 based on astrometric observations, but the possibility that it passed over an undetected faint star, which could mimic the astrometric variation caused by a planet, could not be eliminated.